dasiths/dasiths.github.io/_posts/2019-04-27-azuread-multi-tenant-aspnetcore-angular.md

 tags: [.net, azure ad, multi-tenant, aspnet core, angular]
 ---

 Using Azure AD to implement a multi-tenant application is fairly straight forward.
-It requires turning on a few nobs and switches from the portal and you're most of the way there.
+It requires turning on a few knobs and switches from the portal and you're most of the way there.
 In this post we will look at how to setup an multi-tenant app registration and implement the logic in in the front end to direct the user to a `common` sign-in endpoint.
 We will also look at how we then control access to a pre determined set of tenants.

 ## App Registration